 Depending on your other symptoms and medical history, you may need more invasive tests.
 For example, a cystoscopy involves inserting a small camera into your urinary tract to get a better view of your bladder.

 Your doctor may also do a tissue biopsy on your bladder or kidneys to check for any signs of cancer.
 This involves taking small tissue samples from these organs and looking at them under a microscope.

 Several things can cause RBCs to show up in your urine, from heavy exercise to bleeding disorders.
-Make sure to tell your doctor about any other symptoms you have as well as any prescription or over-the-counter medications you take.
+Make sure to tell your doctor about any other symptoms you have as well as any prescription or OTC medications you take.

 If your urine sample tests positive for RBCs, your doctor will likely conduct a few additional tests to help determine the underlying cause.